Want to do this tour self guided?

 At Clunes we leave the flat of the canalside behind for a while and head along the forest road through Clunes Wood.
 Whilst certainly an off-road section, it isn’t too technically demanding (even for those not used to off-road riding) with the trail wide.

-After Laggan Locks, we enter the forest again to take the path north of Loch Oich via Invergarry, enjoying undulating gravel forest tracks and single-track paths.
-Popping out of the trees at Aberchalder, we rejoin the canalside towpath for the final 5 miles to Fort Augustus.
+After Laggan Locks, we follow undulating gravel forest tracks on the east shore of Loch Oich.
+Popping out of the trees in Aberchalder, we rejoin the canalside towpath for the final 5 miles to Fort Augustus.

 Situated on the most southern tip of Loch Ness on the Great Glen Way, this historic and scenic hamlet is where we’ll stay, with our evening meal taken at one of its small restaurants.